-Manipur Assembly election results: BJP ahead in 20 seats, CM Biren Singh leading in Heingang
+Manipur Assembly election results: BJP ahead in 21 seats, CM Biren Singh wins Heingang seat

 Congress leader and former Chief Minister Okram Ibobi Singh was ahead of BJP candidate Leitanthem Basanta Singh in Thoubal by 1,225 votes.